-- Officially it is the DGS who appoints an exam committee.
 Identify the two faculty members that you would like on your committee; confirm your selections with the DGS; then invite the two faculty members to sit on your Qualifying Committee.
-(If one or both decline, then repeat until you have a committee of two.)

-- Let the DGS Assistant know that you are preparing to take the Qualifying Exam, and let him/her know who will sit on the committee.
+- Let the DGS Assistant know that you are preparing to take the Qualifying Exam.

 - Schedule the date, time and location of the exam with your committee.
 (It is recommended that you do this at least two months before the exam.)
 Give the DGS Assistant this information AT LEAST ONE WEEK before the exam date.

-- A day or two before the scheduled exam, email your committee members a reminder of the date, time and location.
-(It is appreciated if you cc both the DGS and DGSA (email@example.com and firstname.lastname@example.org).
+- A day or two before the scheduled exam, email your committee members a reminder of the date, time and location (cc-ing firstname.lastname@example.org and email@example.com).